 Steele went into the Sunday's final round with a three-shot advantage over Smith.
 Steele closed with a 71 — the only golfer in the Top 20 over par Sunday — but still held the lead until the final hole of regulation.
 A bogey on the 17th cut his advantage to one over Smith, Webb Simpson (67—270) and Ryan Palmer (68—271) going into the 18th.
 Smith made the most of it, sinking an eight-foot birdie putt to force the playoff — the sixth in 13 events this season, and third in a row.
 Smith and Steele finished regulation at 11-under 269.

-The first full-field event of 2019, the Sony Open is the largest charity golf event in Hawaii and has raised over $18 million dollars for over 350 local not-for-profits since 1999.
-This year's tournament marked the 21st anniverary of Sony's title sponsorship of the event.
+The first full-field event of the new year, the Sony Open is the largest charity golf event in Hawaii and has raised over $19 million dollars for over 350 local not-for-profits since 1999.
+The 2020 tournament marked the 22nd anniverary of Sony's title sponsorship of the event.
 In 2018, the PGA TOUR and Sony announced the extension of their partnership by another four years, through 2022, tying it for the third-longest tenured title sponsor on the TOUR.
 Tournament host Friends of Hawaii Charities distributes $1 million in charitable grants each year from proceeds raised at the Sony Open, thanks primarily to the significant, long-time charity partnership of The Harry & Jeanette Weinberg Foundation, Inc., which matches funds raised at tournament dollar-for-dollar.